KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/troubleshooting.md

 *Application alarms* must be set by users themselves and linked to a recipient e-mail address. *Device alarms*, however, are preset with a fixed minimum limit and maximum limit.
 The e-mail address for these kinds of alarms must be configured, too.

 **Solutions**
-In the *Account Settings* (https://www.kolibricloud.ch/account-settings) one or multiple receiver e-mail addresses have to be added to make it possible for the KOLIBRI Cloud to send alarm e-mails.
+In the *Account Settings* (https://www.pressuresuite.com/account-settings) one or multiple receiver e-mail addresses have to be added to make it possible for the PressureSuite Cloud to send alarm e-mails.

 ![.](../../img/troubleshooting/add-email-for-system-and-device-alarm.png)